Apply: Physician Assistant

 Statistics 3

-Applicants may apply with no more than two prerequisite courses in progress.
+You may apply with no more than two prerequisite courses in progress.
 All prerequisite courses must be completed by December 20, 2025.
 All prerequisite courses must be completed with grades of “B-” or better within five years of enrollment.
-Exceptions to this timeline may be granted case-by-case, subject to faculty review.
+Exceptions to this timeline may be granted case by case, subject to faculty review.
 Online laboratory courses may be accepted case by case, subject to faculty review.
-Courses for which credit was awarded by examination, such as AP courses, are not acceptable toward any prerequisite courses.
+Courses for which credit was awarded by AP examination are acceptable toward the general psychology or statistics prerequisite courses only.

 International Applicants